 Select the cell.

-Click Home > arrow next to Number Format (or press Ctrl + 1), and click General.
+Select Home and select the arrow to expand the Number or Number Format group (or press Ctrl + 1).
+Then select General.

 Press F2 to put the cell in the edit mode, and then press Enter to accept the formula.

 A date you enter in a cell that’s using the Number data type might be shown as a numeric date value instead of a date.
 To show a number as a date, pick a Date format in the Number Format gallery.